NehilDanis/nehildanis.github.io/_posts/2021-3-25-Using-PCL-in-Ubuntu-18.04/2021-3-25-Using-PCL-in-Ubuntu-18.md

 title: Using PCL in Ubuntu 18.04 with C++14 Standards
 ---

 Last year, Point Cloud Library(PCL) replaced the usage of boost shared pointers with standard pointers.
-From PCL 1.9 and on they started to support standard shared pointers.
-Great news!
-See the corresponding merge in PCL github repository [here](https://github.com/PointCloudLibrary/pcl/pull/3750).
+From PCL 11.1 and on they started to support standard shared pointers.
+See [here](https://github.com/PointCloudLibrary/pcl/blob/master/CHANGES.md#-1110-11052020-) for the change log.

 Recently, I used the PCL viewer in one of my projects.
 You can see the code I used below:
 ```c++